What is a graduate assistantship?

 - Complete a Graduate Assistantship Application and submit it, along with a resume, to the department or offices in which you are interested in acquiring a position.
 If you desire, you may also send a copy to the Graduate School to keep on file for others to view.

-- Students are responsible for obtaining their own GA and should be proactive in seeking an appointment.
-Make contact with any department or office in which you are interested and inform them that you are seeking a GA.
+- Students are responsible for obtaining their own assistantship and should be proactive in seeking an appointment.
+Make contact with any department or office in which you are interested and inform them that you are seeking a position as a GA.